Imperfect and Incomplete

 I recently wrote about physical monuments and their relative impermanence, our focus being better served on monuments to our relationships.

 As I looked again at the image on that entry, I focused not on the monument itself, but on Bowling Green.
 And that in turn made me think of how resilient we are.

-I had occasion to be in the neighborhood of Bowling Green a couple of times last year, visiting a client and speaking at an event in the Financial District.
+I had the occasion to be in the neighborhood of Bowling Green a couple of times last year, visiting a client and speaking at an event in the Financial District.
 While I usually find myself staying in Midtown when I’m in Manhattan, this time I was at the tip of the island, and that afforded me an opportunity to indulge my love of history.

 Geographically, when you get above 14th Street New York is incredibly easy to navigate: Avenues running north and south, Streets running east and west in a predictable grid.
 The closer you get to the tip of the island, while there’s still a grid, you’ll find curves and intersections with other paths that are more akin to Boston than the Big Apple.